 Awareness

-We engage people of faith to understand social problems and embrace their responsibility to lead change.
+We engage congregations and faith leaders to understand social challenges and embrace their role as leaders of change.

 Education

-We develop and coach church leaders to address the root causes of their communities’ most pressing problems.
+We develop community and church leaders to tackle the root causes of community challenges.

 Mobilization

-We mobilize people of faith to influence policy and express their prophetic voice in the public square.
+We mobilize people of faith to build community power and amplify their prophetic voice in the public square.

 Our Impact

-Mobilized more than 750 Latino church leaders and pastors to the Florida State Capitol since 2022, strengthening a prophetic voice on issues that impact people’s daily lives and the future of our communities from immigration to criminal justice.
+Mobilized 800 Latino church leaders and pastors to the Florida State Capitol since 2022, strengthening the Church’s prophetic voice on issues that shape daily life and the future of our communities—from immigration to criminal justice.

-Equipped hundreds of pastors and lay leaders through our Leadership Development for Community Transformation program, regional events, and statewide convening.
+Equipped over 2,000 pastors and lay leaders through our Justice Leadership Institute, prayer gatherings, regional and statewide convenings.

 The Need